digisarathi/digi-vue/src/posts/Rapid Prototyping vs Waterfall.md

 ## How Does the Prototype Model Work?

 Let us now see what the prototype model of software development is like.
 This model is radically different from the waterfall model in many ways.
-As the name itself suggests, this process involves the creation of ‘prototypes’ or ‘raw models’ of the final product, right at the start, which are continuously improved through user feedback and developer efforts, until a final product which exactly confirms with user requirements is created.
+As the name itself suggests, this process involves the creation of 'prototypes' or 'raw models' of the final product, right at the start, which are continuously improved through user feedback and developer efforts, until a final product which exactly confirms with user requirements is created.

 The developer provides the client with a rough prototype application, right after he has been fed the requirements.
-This is a preliminary and ‘sketchy’ model of the final product, with basic functionality and user interface.
+This is a preliminary and 'sketchy' model of the final product, with basic functionality and user interface.
 By analyzing the prototype, the client then provides feedback to the developers, about whether this is the kind of thing he wants.

 According to the suggested changes and overall client report, the prototype is reworked upon and it keeps improving through better designing, until it is transformed into the program which satisfies all client requirements.
-This is a kind of ‘Interactive’ design, wherein the end user is involved in every stage of development.
+This is a kind of 'Interactive' design, wherein the end user is involved in every stage of development.
 Every evolving prototype goes through testing and debugging phases, including the final product, before deployment.

 ## Prototype Model Vs. Waterfall Model